Building an excellent credit score allows you to borrow money, secure rental leases, and pay lower insurance premiums.

 But many students have thin credit reports or poor credit due to past missteps.
 Or, even more common, students and young adults don't have credit simply because they've avoided it.
 And now, after graduation, they need to build their credit scores.

-If this sounds like you, and you need to build or improve your credit, consider becoming a member at Self Lender.
-Self Lender is a free credit score monitoring system that allows their members to open a Credit Builder Account.
+If this sounds like you, and you need to build or improve your credit, consider becoming a member at Self Financial.
+Self is a fintech platform that will allow you to a open Credit Builder Account (CBA).

-A Credit Builder Account is a low cost loan that you essentially make to yourself that allows you to build savings and your credit.
-Even better, Self Lender does not require a credit check.
-But before you open a loan, these are the things you should know.
+A Credit Builder Account is a loan that you essentially make to yourself that allows you to build savings and your credit at the same time.
+But before you open a CBA with Self, these are the things you should know.

 You could see it as a forced savings program.
 But it’s better to consider it a controlled environment for building credit.
 Since you get the money at the end instead of upfront, you maintain the incentive to make timely payments.

 If you’ve got poor credit, a Credit Builder Account may be among your only credit options.
 Self only performs a soft inquiry on your credit score to confirm your identity.
 But your previous credit history, not matter how sparse or how negative, will not cause you to be denied an account.

 When you open a Credit Builder Account, the bank opens a Certificate of Deposit in your name.
 You can choose a CD for $520, $724, $530, or $1,663.
 For 12-24 months, you pay level payments of $25, $35, $48, or $150 to the bank.

 Once you complete your payments, you get a mature CD.
 Remember, these are loans that come with interest rates.
 So you'll pay more over the course of your plan than the amounts listed above.
 For example, with the $520 plan (Self calls this plan the "Small Builder"), you'll actually pay $600 overall, including interest charges and the non-refundable administrative fee.